Holidays, events and festivities in Malaga

 - Corpus Christi, June 18.
 During this day are held religious processions in the city centre.

-- Saint John's Day, June 23/24.
-As in all municipalities of the Costa del Sol, friends and families gather on the beach and celebrate the beginning of summer until late at night; huge bonfires are lit to burn the rag dolls, called "Juas", a pagan celebration which comes from the original rituals in Europe to our days and known in Spain as Noche de San Juan (Saint John's Night).
+- Feast of San Juan, June 23/24.
+As in all municipalities of the Costa del Sol, friends and families gather on the beach and celebrate the beginning of summer until late at night; huge bonfires are lit to burn the rag dolls, called "Juas", a pagan celebration which comes from the original rituals in Europe to our days.

 - The Feast of the Virgen del Carmen is celebrated on July 16 in all Costa del Sol municipalities.
 The sea procession takes place in honor of the patron saint of fishermen, which beautifully adorned with flowers is carried through the streets of the town and then taken out into the sea in a boat, accompanied by a large number of boats.